What the heck are you doing Square?

 First the voiceovers.
-I watched the english version and it is hands down one of the worst voice cast I've ever heard.
+I watched the english version and it is hands down one of the worst voice casts I've ever heard.
 I know they were going for young voices and off beat voices, but they were all like nails on a chalk board.
 Ai and Yu are just whinny sounding kids that you would hope get eaten by a Malboro.
-Earl Tyrant is even worse, the ruler of Wonderland yet he sounds like a strangled version of Haruko Haruhara (of FLCL)which almost made me sad thinking it could have been her, but thankfully it wasn't.
-The Earl's henchmen also become so draining, with Fungus slurring every last word and Herba having one of the most grating voices in anime, her pronunciation or Makenshi and calling everyone Baby almost had my TV become part of my wall, and then trash bin.
+Earl Tyrant is even worse, the ruler of Wonderland yet he sounds like a strangled version of Haruko Haruhara (of FLCL) which almost made me sad thinking it could have been her, but thankfully it wasn't.
+The Earl's henchmen also become so draining, with Fungus slurring every last word and Herba having one of the most grating voices in anime, her pronunciation of Makenshi and calling everyone Baby almost had my TV become part of my wall, and then trash bin.

 Now Nobou's music.
-It was very weak, with the music only catching your attention in the last few episodes, where it started to pick up with the great town music of FF and the completely underrated Final Fantasy XI soundtrack.
+It was very weak, with the music only catching your attention in the last few episodes, where it started to pick up with the great town music reminiscent of the completely underrated Final Fantasy XI soundtrack.

 Characters - 3/10

-Most of the characters are dull and over used, we see the same 4 villains through most of the series with little excitement coming from any of them.
-The others, like Clear, Moogle and Kaze we learn little to nothing about, when in all honesty they should be the main characters of the story.
+Almost all of the characters are dull and over used, we see the same 4 villains through most of the series with little excitement coming from any of their appearances.
+The others, like Clear, Moogle and Kaze we learn almost nothing about, when in all honesty they should be the main characters of the story.

 A majority of the characters are completely brainless, not even goofy brainless but drool all over themselves brainless.